h0lmes/mockservice/README.md

 - ${random_timestamp} - random timestamp in yyyy-MM-dd HH:mm:ss.SSS format
 - ${current_date} - current date in yyyy-MM-dd format
 - ${current_timestamp} - current timestamp in yyyy-MM-dd HH:mm:ss.SSS format.

+#
+### Using provided variables in JSON

+In JSON files you can use variables which are provided on a per-request basis.

+Variables have the following format:

+    ${var_name}

+    or

+    ${var_name:default_value}

+Mock engine makes available variables from the following sources:

+1. Path variables.
+Example of mapping: `/api/v1/account/{id}`.
+2. Request parameters.
+Example of request: `/api/v1/account?id=1`.
+3. Request body.
+Body should contain JSON for this to work.
+All fields of the JSON would be collected into the map which in turn would be flattened.
+4. `Mock-Variable` header (see below).

+#
+###Mock-Variable header

+You can include multiple headers `Mock-Variable` in HTTP request.
+Each header defines exactly one variable.

+There are two versions of this header:
+- service name / variable name / value
+- service name / endpoint path / variable name / value.

+    Mock-Variable: AccountServiceController/total/1000
+    Mock-Variable: StoreServiceController/api_v1_item_{id}/item_name/iPhone 12 Pro

+In the example above if you call an endpoint of the `AccountServiceController` a variable `total` with value `1000` would be available regardless of the endpoint path.

+If you call an endpoint `/api/v1/item/{id}` of the `StoreServiceController` a variable `item_name` with value `iPhone 12 Pro` would be available.